Sayama incident: Evidence in favor of Ishikawa's innocence

 A veteran police detective had testified that it is unthinkable that trained police investigators would have overlooked a bright pink pen on a relatively low doorframe, and even more unthinkable that such a thing could happen twice.
 The investigators called to search Ishikawa's house were the top professionals from the area.
 By the time Ishikawa was arrested, the case had already become a scandal, and the police were doing whatever it took to find the culprit.
 They spared no cost or personnel in conducting as thorough a search as possible.
 Furthermore, the doorframe is mentioned in all standard police detective textbooks as a routine location to search.

 The prosecutor's case rests primarily on the confession extracted from Ishikawa while he was in police custody.
-However, this confession is filled with statements that violate commonsense and do not match the physical layout and characteristics of the crime scene.
+However, this confession is filled with statements that violate common sense and do not match the physical layout and characteristics of the crime scene.
 These discrepancies, in addition to raising reasonable doubt as to whether Ishikawa actually committed the crime, also raise questions about how confessions are drafted under the Japanese criminal justice system.

 There are no witnesses who have testified to seeing Ishikawa and Nakata together.
 This lack of testimony is odd given that the confession states that Ishikawa and Nakata walked together for several hundred meters in the middle of the day.
 The path they were supposed to have taken led between two fields, and the day on which this was supposed to have happened also coincided with the town's annual festival, which was being held very close by.
 Over ten people were working in the fields that day, and the festival drew well over 800 people, some of whom would have walked along this path on their way to the festival.
 The people working in the fields were questioned, but none of them remember seeing Ishikawa and Nakata together.
 No one else from the town stepped forward with such testimony either.
 This is all to say nothing of the implausibility of a 16-year-old high school student following an older man she did not know into a forest in the first place.